w0826103/WEB315_Summer23_ThemePunjabiCulture/README.md

 2. Invited  as a collaborator to the repository (username is Majid1292)
 3. created new web app
 4. welcome page updated with theme,Date and Time
+5. created modals folder with theme punjabi culture in it
+6. 6 properties are created with ID, date ,time annotation